conorrankine/bullviso/README.md

 deactivate
 ```

-and reactivate it later with:
+and, on returning to the same directory where you created your virtual environment, reactivate it later with:

 ```
-source .venv/bin/activate
+source bullviso/bin/activate
 ```

 Now you're good to go!